 3:30 p.m.
 Break

+Do you feel like you are the workhorse of the bank?
+Join us for this popular session we’ve carried over from last year!
 We are still getting down to business with this fast-paced session, but you can also enjoy a beverage with your peers.
 We’ll use this time to help you get to know other conference attendees and discuss current issues and trends in marketing in a facilitated round-table session.

 Sponsored by VGM Forbin

 7:30 a.m.
-Networking Breakfast & Roundtable Discussion Session
+Networking Breakfast

 Enjoy a full breakfast buffet and network with your marketing peers about the issues that matter to you most.

-11:00 a.m.
+11:40 a.m.
 Door Prize Drawing & Adjourn